epaisano/flask-on-docker/README.md

 This part uses gunicorn + nginx.

-Markup : 1.
-Rename .env.prod-sample to .env.prod and .env.prod.db-sample to .env.prod.db.
+1. Rename .env.prod-sample to .env.prod and .env.prod.db-sample to .env.prod.db.
 Update the environment variables.
-         2. Build the images and run the containers:
+2. Build the images and run the containers: code(
     ```bash
     $ docker-compose -f docker-compose.prod.yml up -d --build
     $ docker-compose -f docker-compose.prod.yml exec web python manage.py create_db
     ```
+    )
     Test it out at [http://localhost:6272](http://localhost:6272).
 To apply changes, remember to rebuild and spin up the new containers.

 ## Uploading Pictures: